arnavaidya/Cloud-Computing-Lab/Transfer-files-between-VMs/readme.md

 Confirm the content.

 # 6. Transfer Files Using SCP Command
+Use the SCP (Secure Copy Protocol) to transfer the files from Source VM to Destination VM.

 On Source VM terminal:

-    scp file1.txt file2.txt arnav-vaidya@192.168.56.101:~/
+    scp file1.txt file2.txt username@destination_ip:~/

+Where:

+. username = the username of the logged-in user on the destination VM

+. destination_ip = the IP address of the destination VM found earlier

 Enter the password of the arnav-vaidya user on the destination VM when prompted.

-Files are copied into the home directory /home/arnav-vaidya/.
+Files are copied into the home directory /home/username/.

 # 7. Verify Files on Destination VM (After Transfer)
 On Destination VM terminal: